xxcandiez/ml/concrete/concrete_problems_in_ui_testing.md

 - cost of maintenance, these properties of UI tests make them so expensive to do
 - its one of the reasons why I always seem apprehensive to add more UI tests into our test suites, because the cost of maintaining each one is so high, and the cost of maintenance for each test cases becomes higher the more test cases you have, I honestly believe that I am doing more harm than good by adding new test cases into our test suites.
 - cost of babysitting your test cases, (new dev put it really nicely, essentially a manual task)
-- from a development perspective slow feedback times, (1-5 mins), there is so much wasted time in UI test development
+- from a development perspective slow feedback times, (1-5 minutes), there is so much wasted time in UI test development

-### Alternatives
+### Alternate Proposals
 - hopefully my arguments about why the current way we are doing the thing is not compatible with thing CD thing
-$\lambda$
+- use UI testing for smoke testing, use a test suite that is at most 100 (arbitrary number) tests
+- we want the smoke test to run in at most 15 minutes, with some architecture improvements I think its possible.
+- manual testing is for sanity testing the new features, and exploratory testing
+- test development efforts can be redirected to unit test development, the only integrated testing that should be done is if client code can talk to the server properly, done from a run time level.